Its-Just-Nans/rio201/report/README.md

 All the code is available on this github repository: [https://github.com/Its-Just-Nans/rio201](https://github.com/Its-Just-Nans/rio201)

+As explained previously, we used the enoslib library.
+It's a python library (made by the INRIA research center) that allows to deploy IoT lab experiments.

+The repo is available on the INRIA gitlab [https://gitlab.inria.fr/discovery/enoslib](https://gitlab.inria.fr/discovery/enoslib).

+During the project, I had to fix some bug in the library.

+The pull request is available on online: [https://gitlab.inria.fr/discovery/enoslib/-/merge_requests/214](https://gitlab.inria.fr/discovery/enoslib/-/merge_requests/214).

-The enoslib library allows us to deploy easily an IoT lab experiment.
-We just need to provide a correct configuration schema and the correct images to flash.
+To deploy our experiment, we just need to provide a correct configuration schema and the correct images to flash.

 First we need to install the enoslib and to setup the authentification file.